Samuel H. Scripps: Influence on the world of dance

 Scripps played an important role in recognizing the importance of dance choreography in America.
 In addition to lending his financial support to various dance programs from California to New York, in 1981 he established and endowed the Samuel H. Scripps American Dance Festival Award for Lifetime Achievement in Choreography.
 The award, given annually, is administered by American Dance Festival.
-The award, which carries a gift of $50,000, is one of the most prestigious awards of its kind, and it recipients have been some of the most important dance choreographers in America in the second half of the 20th century.
+The award, which carries a gift of $50,000, is one of the most prestigious awards of its kind, and its recipients have been some of the most important dance choreographers in America in the second half of the 20th century.

 The recipients of this prestigious award include Martha Graham (1981), Merce Cunningham (1982), Paul Taylor (1983), Hanya Holm (1984), Alwin Nikolais (1985), Katherine Dunham (1986), Alvin Ailey (1987), Erick Hawkins (1988), Doris Humphrey, Charles Weidman and José Limón (1989), Twyla Tharp (1990), Anna Sokolow (1991), Donald McKayle (1992), Talley Beatty (1993), Trisha Brown (1994), Pearl Primus and Helen Tamiris (1995), Meredith Monk (1996), Anna Halprin (1997), Fayard and Harold Nicholas (1998), Pina Bausch (1999), Pilobolus Dance Theatre (2000), Garth Fagan (2001), Maguy Marin (2003), the Japanese-born dance duo Eiko and Koma (2004), Bill T. Jones (2005), Murray Louis (2006), and Mark Morris (2007).

 His wife, Luise, dedicated her life to the dance of India, and donated her extensive collection of books and materials on the history of the dance of India to the Balasaraswati Performing Arts Centre.
 Luise Scripps was major supporters of the study and performance of the dance of India, where the Sam and Luise had once lived.
 In 1991, Luise Scripps established the Balasaraswati/Joy Anne Dewey Beinecke Chair for Distinguished Teaching, with additional support from Walter Beinecke, the daughters of Joy Anne Dewey Beinecke, and the ADF.

 As a testament to the impact the Scripps had upon American dance, the American Dance Festival dedicated their season to Samuel H. Scripps and Luise Elcanness Scripps in 1999.
 In 2012, the ADF opened the Samuel H. Scripps Studios in Durham, North Carolina.
 The space houses two studios on the upper level, and retail space on the lower level.

 Scripps served on the boards of the Paul Taylor Dance Company, the American Dance Festival, the Theatre for a New Audience, the Rhinebeck Performing Arts Center, and the Brooklyn Academy of Music.
 Scripps also became one of the major contributors to the Globe Theatre Project in London, playing a major role in the establishment of the replica of Shakespeare's Globe Theatre in London today.